My shopping cart

 Australian Sandstone Opal Matrix

-In some Opal mining areas of Australia, Opal can form in the Sandstone layers.
-This is called Sandstone Opal Matrix.
-This type of Opal Matrix, is found in western Queensland (another type is also found in Andamooka South Australia), can be cooked in cooking oil resulting in the sandstone becoming darker or black colour Cooking the sandstone matrix in this way will make the Opal colours look more vibrant and make any patterns formed by the Opal speckles more visible.
+In certain areas of Queensland, Opal formed inside Sandstone.
+To enhance the Opal colours, the Sandstone containing Opal, is cooked in cooking oil, resulting in the sandstone turning grey or black in colour.
+Cooking the Sandstone Opal Matrix in this way will make the Opal colours more vibrant and make any patterns formed by the Opal layers more visible.
+This type of Opal is sometimes called Fairy Opal.

 Natural Sandstone Opal Matrix Beads